KwatME/Medicine.md/Medication/Antibiotic/Anti Bacterium/Nucleic Acid Inhibitor/Fluoroquinolones.md

 # "

+Fluoroquinolone.

-Inhibits type 2 topoisomerases (found in Gram+), DNA gyrase (found in Gram-), and topoisomerase 4 (found in Gram+).
+Inhibits type 2 topoisomerases and topoisomerase 4 (both targets of Gram+) and DNA gyrase (target of Gram-).
-Resulting DNA problems leads to cell death.

 Bactericidal.

+Common use:
+- Community acquired pneumonia
+- Urinary tract infection
+- Not Neisseria gonorrhea

 -oxacin.

+Ciprofloxacin is one of the most popular antibiotics, and is mainly used against Gram-.